-Specific Conditions Post-transfusion purpura (PTP) Indication for IVIg Use Post transfusion purpura [PTP] or suspected PTP with thrombocytopenia associated with a risk of life-threatening bleeding Level of Evidence Insufficient data (Category 4a) Description and Diagnostic Criteria Post transfusion purpura (PTP) is caused by antibodies to platelet specific antigens, usually anti-HPA1a.
-PTP may result in profound thrombocytopenia with associated life threatening bleeding.
+Specific Conditions Post-tranfusion purpura Indication for IVIg Use PTP or suspected PTP with thrombocytopenia associated with life- threatening bleeding.
+Level of Evidence Insufficient data (Category 4a) Description and Diagnostic Criteria PTP is caused by antibodies to platelet-specific antigens, usually anti-HPA1a.
+PTP may result in profound thrombocytopenia with associated life-threatening bleeding.
 While the platelet count typically recovers spontaneously, this can take several weeks or more.
-Specialised investigations (antibody screening, patient/donor genotyping) and antigen matched platelet and/or red cell transfusion support may be required.
+Specialised investigations (antibody screening, patient/donor genotyping) and antigen-matched platelet and/or red cell transfusion support may be required.
 Contact the Blood Service for more information.
 Justification for Evidence Category Mueller-Eckhardt and Kiefel (1988) evaluated the effect of high-dose immunoglobulin G (HDIgG) in 11 PTP cases investigated in one institution, and summarised clinical data on eight additional reported cases.
 Of 17 cases, 16 had good or excellent response to HDIgG, attaining normal platelet counts within a few days; only one failure was observed.
 Five patients relapsed, but attained complete remission after a second course (dose) of IgG.
 Total IgG doses per course were in the range of 52-180 g.
 Five different IgG preparations were used and seemed similarly effective.
 No adverse reactions were observed.
 The authors conclude that HDIgG is the treatment of choice for PTP.
-Diagnosis Requirements A diagnosis must be made by a Haematologist or a General Medicine Physician.
-Qualifying Criteria for IVIg Therapy Clinical diagnosis or suspicion of PTP with profound thrombocytopenia AND A risk of life-threatening bleeding Laboratory confirmation is desirable where possible in the time frame (usually an urgent, life-threatening clinical situation).
-Review Criteria for Assessing the Effectiveness of IVIg Use Review is not mandated for this indication however the following criteria may be useful in assessing the effectiveness of Ig therapy.
-Resolution of, or a reduction in evidence of bleeding correlating with a doubling of platelet count or increase in platelet count of greater than 30x109/L within seven days OR In patients without active bleeding a doubling of baseline platelet count and a rise in platelet count greater than 30 x 109/L was demonstrated within seven days of previous Ig therapy
+Qualifying Criteria for IVIg Therapy Clinical diagnosis or suspicion of PTP with profound thrombocytopenia.
+AND A risk of life-threatening bleeding.
+Laboratory confirmation is desirable, where possible in the time frame (usually an urgent, life-threatening clinical situation).
+Review Criteria for Assessing the Effectiveness of IVIg Use Review is not mandated for this indication however the following criteria may be useful in assessing the effectiveness of therapy.
+Clinical effectiveness of Ig therapy may be demonstrated by: Platelet counts in the days and weeks following Ig therapy.
+AND Reduction in, or resolution of active bleeding.